 Take the time to become familiar with these critical safety and industrial hygiene areas.
 Many of them are part of your everyday work.

-The actions recommended in the following section are applicable to Montclair State University and the New Jersey School of Conservation.
+The actions recommended in the following section are applicable to Montclair State University.
 If applicable Local and State regulations are more stringent than the recommendation, EHS shall comply accordingly.

 What Is Industrial Hygiene (IH)?

 Industrial hygiene is the science of identifying, evaluating and controlling workplace hazards such as chemicals, dusts, fumes, noise, vibration and extreme temperatures.

 The educational and maintenance activities we conduct on campus can require the handling of chemical substances, use of dangerous power tools, and heavy lifting.
 IH requires that these workplace hazards are correctly assessed and exposure controls are used to reduce any potential harmful effects.

 - Hazard communication ensures employees are aware of the hazards employed with the hazardous substances and work they are exposed to.

 - Workplace risk assessments help us understand the exposure levels faced by employees when performing their job.
 These risk assessments help us develop and implement proper work practices and procedures.